Why Machine Footprint Matters When Moving Mulch or Soil

 - Finished edges

-- Areas around shrubs, plants, and irrigation
+- Areas around shrubs, plants, signs, lighting, and irrigation

 These are places where machine footprint matters most.